Dracotorre/Draco_RegexTest_Windows/README.markdown

 * * escape escapes in workext text. useful before pasting into source code
 * search source text
 * highlight matches in source text
-* enable drop-down matches with list of capture names to limit results table
+* drop-down selection matches with list of capture names to limit results table

-### To-Do Feature List
+### Suggested Features

 * add File menu to load/save/add lists of other favorite regular expressions
-* finish Grab Source Selection feature with common replacements
 * add more common error warnings to pre-check
 * color syntax for regular expression strings
 * parenthesis matching in working text box
-* remove stored regular expression
-* re-work checked regular expression on source text change
 * time-out for regular expression work
 * sort list of regular expressions by column